MHosseinHashemi/Tuberculosis-Detection-using-X-Ray-images/README.md

 # Roshan_Internship
-This Repo Contains fiels related to the Internship at Roshan.
+This Repo Contains files related to the Internship at Roshan.